sigmaducc/Adnan_Chaudhary_Demo_2/README.md

 Tests
 - Unit tests
   - Repository: verifies network→DB upsert and paging using mocked service and DAO
-  - ViewModel: verifies UiState transitions on refresh/loadMore and decision updates
+  - ViewModel: verifies decision updates reflect in the list
 - Instrumented tests
   - Room DAO: insert, update decision, observe ordering

 Decision persistence policy
 - Never overwrite a local decision on network refresh.
-- When refreshing, fetch current page → merge with existing rows by `id` → keep previous `decision` → upsert merged list.
+- RemoteMediator merges incoming rows with existing rows by `id` and keeps previous `decision` and `apiOrderIndex`, then upserts the merged list.
 - Accept/Decline writes to DB immediately; UI reflects change instantly and persists across app restarts.

 Known limitations
-- Manual paging, not Paging 3.
 - Server is read-only (RandomUser), so decisions are local-only.
 - Minimal error categories; message is generic.

-string resource
-glide
-network call
-logging
-DI for injecting DB in DefaultMatcherRepository view bindings randomize the seed on every start
+Next steps / Enhancements
+- Randomize the API `seed` on each fresh app start (persist choice for a session).
+- Add visual polish: skeleton placeholders, error/empty states, and list item states.
+- Add filter/sort controls (age range, location) on top of the paged list.
+- Add swipe gestures for accept/decline with undo.
+- Introduce `Detekt`/`Ktlint` and a CI job to keep code quality high.
+- Replace placeholder image with a proper avatar placeholder and crossfade.